Jeff Stewart (actor): Personal life

 On 8 January 2008, Stewart cut his wrists after being told that his contract for The Bill would not be renewed.
 He survived the suicide attempt after calling for help and being taken to hospital by an ambulance.
 He later said of the incident: "I love being an actor.
 My work as an actor is very important to me – it's my life, and the thought of this suddenly changing had an extremely serious effect on me."

 Stewart is fond of the Hotel Chelsea in New York City, having stayed there on a number of occasions.
 He is friends with a number of the building's permanent residents.
-He was staying at the Chelsea in 2011 when the hotel changed ownership and closed to transient guests.
+He was staying at the Chelsea in 2011 when the hotel changed ownership and closed to transient guests, due to renovation plans.
 He initially refused to leave, even calling in the police to assist him, but was persuaded by hotel staff to leave.

+On 23 July 2025, Stewart assisted Hampshire police officers arresting a suspected shoplifter.
+In bodycam footage, Stewart was thanked by the officers and subsequently identified himself and his career on The Bill.